Lionel Bruce Greaves: Legacy and impact

-Greaves left a significant impact.
-In Africa, he educated thousands of children.
-His dedication to spreading religion and education throughout East Africa led to the Institute of Christian Education at home and overseas asking him to speak about educating foreigners about Christianity.
+In Africa, Greaves educated thousands of children.
+His work in East Africa led to the Institute of Christian Education at home and overseas asking him to speak about educating foreigners about Christianity.

-In 1969, Greaves published a book about Edward Carey Francis, a prominent British mathematician and missionary to Kenya throughout the mid-twentieth century.
-Greaves wrote in detail how his close friend played a pivotal role in developing the Alliance High School (Kenya) which has given education to many prominent figures in the Kenyan government.
+In 1969, Greaves published a book about Edward Carey Francis, a British mathematician and missionary to Kenya throughout the mid-twentieth century.
+Greaves wrote how his close friend played a pivotal role in developing the Alliance High School (Kenya).

 After moving away from the United Kingdom, he died on September 15, 1984, in Whanganui District, Manawatū-Whanganui, New Zealand.